teleivo/cs143/README.md

 * **PA4J (Semantic Analyzer)**
 * **PA5J (Code Generator)**

+includes

+* a `README` which guides you through the assignments template code
+* a `Makefile` to build the assignment
+* my `README.md` with instructions and notes specific to my solution
-includes a `test.sh` (some also a `test-err.sh`) script that verify my compiler implementation against the reference implementation.
+* my `test.sh` (some also a `test-err.sh`) script that verifies my implementation against the reference implementation

 The `examples-ok` directory contains additional Cool programs based on the course example code.
 I've added `main()` methods so the example code is actually running and can automatically be tested using